 To be successful, all departments (not just IT!) must understand and engage with the technology that has been adopted.
 If there is not a buy-in across the business, the potential of the technology will not be fully unlocked.

-Whilst we are seeing great engagement digitally, we recognise that a multi-channel approach is key.
+Whilst we are seeing great engagement digitally, we recognize that a multi-channel approach is key.
 Often our digital platforms drive people to store, but it is our excellent customer service and great people that keep customers coming back.
-In forecourt retail the technologies that enhance and help cashiers and site staff are often the most successful.
+In forecourt retail, the technologies that enhance and help cashiers and site staff are often the most successful.

-The growth in the retail data points is driven by customers combining the use of retail websites, point-of-sale, loyalty card, mobile apps, and in-store sensors.
-Like never before, retailers have an opportunity to embrace this data to accurately reveal patterns, trends, and associations in customer behaviour.
-This knowledge will enable companies to create customer recommendations based on their purchase history, resulting in a personalised shopping experience.
+The growth in the retail data points is driven by customers combining the use of retail websites, point-of-sale, loyalty cards, mobile apps, and in-store sensors.
+Like never before, retailers have an opportunity to embrace this data to accurately to reveal patterns, trends, and associations in customer behavior.
+This knowledge will enable companies to create customer recommendations based on their purchase history, resulting in a personalized shopping experience.

-⦁ How can retail organizations best make change management part of the remodelling or digital transformation equation?
+6. How can retail organizations best make change management part of the re modeling or digital transformation equation?

-For successful change management it is essential that the entire business from the executives to the retail store servers buy in to it.
+For successful change management, it is essential that the entire business, right from the executives to the retail store servers buy in to it.
 This needs a systematic approach to manage the digital transformation that includes employee consultation and training.

-⦁ Retail consumer behaviour is changing at an unprecedented pace with a dramatic surge in ecommerce.
+7. Retail consumer behavior is changing at an unprecedented pace with a dramatic surge in ecommerce.
 How will the modern retail adapt to digital commerce?

 It is essential to embrace the benefits of digital commerce.
 However, there is still a place for physical retail.
 In order to be successful, retailers need to complement their digital offer by providing unique experiences to customers in-store that they would not get when shopping online, such as in-store exclusives and incentives that offer value and convenience to customers.